Cell Groups are at the heart of our church!

 Cell Groups are where we live out the DNA of PEMC in its fullest expression.

-Gather Groups are now organized.
-Please contact the church office to be included in a new group in the new year.
+Please contact the church office to be included in a group!

 Cell Group FAQ's